AMESocker/Race-Highlights-Mobile/README.md

 # Race Highlights Mobile

-A mobile aspect page when events in a race series can be added and tracked to highlights of the event.
+A mobile aspect page which events in a race series can be added and tracked.

 [Live Site](https://amesocker.github.io/Race-Highlights-Mobile/)